abdalrhman80/.NET-Roadmap/README.md

 # Backend .NET Developer Roadmap

-Welcome to the Backend .NET Developemnt Roadmap!
+Welcome to the Backend .NET Development Roadmap!
 This repository is a curated list of the best free Arabic resources for learning backend programming with the .NET stack.
 Follow the phases and choose the courses that suit your learning style.

 ## Phase 1: Basics